 Acupuncture for Migraine

 With primary headaches, including migraines, one of the hallmarks is changes in the autonomic nervous system, becoming hyperactive (easy to trigger) or hypoactive (hard to trigger).
 Many of the autonomic nervous system dysfunctions can be controlled with help of acupuncture.
-Specifically, using sympathetic and parasympathetic “switches”, which normalizes the function of their respective systems, one can help alleviate some of the systemic issues that come from these type of headaches.
+Specifically, using sympathetic and parasympathetic “switches”, which normalizes the function of their respective systems, one can help alleviate some of the systemic issues that come from these types of headaches.
 These points can help improve sleep, normalize blood flow and blood pressure, calm the body and return an overactive nervous system back to normal.
 Acupuncture could also help alleviate local pain symptoms, especially myofascial pain associated with tension-type headaches, and also treat secondary complications from primary headaches such as tight muscles.

 Acupuncture to alleviate tight neck and shoulder muscles can also help decrease referred pain to the head, helping to decrease pain from cervicogenic headaches.